nicolasbava/frontend-dev-challenge/README.md

 # LANDING PAGE -

-This project is a landing page, styled as a mental health landing page oriented to feminist public.
+This project is a landing page, styled as a mental health landing page oriented to family or mothers.

 ## FIGMA PROTOTYPE